Episode

 .

-and sees him in the dim morning light.
-She goes out on the beach
+Susan rises and sees him in the dim morning light.
+She goes out on the beach to join him)

 .